Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 <h3> Working with Zeek </h3>
 There are two operation options for Zeek, The first one is running it as a service, and the second option is running against zeek against pcap.
 Before starting working with zeek, let's check the version of the Zeek Instance with the following command: zeek -v which checks zeek's version

+The ZeekControl module requires super permissions to use.
+You c